 Is the infrastructure capable of self-sustaining?

 Existing resources will be refined and future capacity will be developed via investments.
-Clean energy will be implemented and archaic and expensive systems will be phases out.
+Clean energy will be implemented and archaic and expensive systems will be phased out.

 What will happen to people’s investments, savings, retirement funds etc.?

 We expect banks to remain part of the new country.

 Financial institutions are compelled by law to protect your investments.
 Just like people in SA has investments overseas, similarly people in the new country may have investments in SA.